roshiajin-kunai/sakkamade.github.io/_posts/doll/2021-02-02-autodoll-extra-2.md

 "As a conceivable availability," says Hinagiku; "Lydia is not seeing her dream, but a distinct someone hosting it, and  Lydia participating there as a guest."
 "Wah, whatever it is, I can't detect abnormality by the video.
-If Mama-Hina would detect a physical deviation in onee-sama or Yuuyami, according to the plan, you will forcibly be  returned, is it correct?"
+If mama-Hina would detect a physical deviation in onee-sama or Yuuyami, according to the plan, you will forcibly be  returned, is it correct?"
 "Yes.
 Thank you."